programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 # Results
 As we look at our output, you will see that machine translation and OCR require significant editing from someone with knowledge of the source and target languages, as well as the subject being discussed.

-The results for example one demonstrate how important the underlying image is.
+The results for example one demonstrate how important the quality of the input image is.
 The image of example one is both skewed and has significant noise.
 The pressence of speckles, dark streaks, and broken lettering make it difficult for the program to classify letters.
 The skew makes it difficult for the program to recognize lines of text.
 The combination of the two sources of error produces a very poor transcription.

 {% include figure.html filename="http://programminghistorian.github.io/ph-submissions/images/OCR-and-Machine-Translation/OCR_and_MachineTranslation1.jpg" caption="Our transcription of example one" %}